Kucoin/kucoin-api-docs/source/localizable/index.html.md

 Topic: **/margin/position**

-The system will push the change event when the status of the position change.
+The system will push the change event when the position status changes.

 Event type:

-FROZEN_FL：爆仓冻结，负债率超过爆仓线时，仓位冻结时，推送此事件。
+FROZEN_FL: When the debt ratio exceeds the liquidation threshold and the position is frozen, the system will push this event.

-UNFROZEN_FL：解除爆仓冻结，爆仓处理完成后，仓位恢复到EFFECTIVE状态时，推送此事件。
+UNFROZEN_FL: When the liquidation is finished and the position returns to “EFFECTIVE” status, the system will push this event.

-FROZEN_RENEW：自动续借冻结，贷款到期，系统自动续借处理，仓位冻结时，推送此事件。
+FROZEN_RENEW: When the auto-borrow renewing is complete and the position returns to “EFFECTIVE” status, the system will push this event.

-UNFROZEN_RENEW：解除自动续借冻结，自动续借处理完成后，仓位恢复到EFFECTIVE状态时，推送此事件。
+UNFROZEN_RENEW: When the account reaches a negative balance, the system will push this event.

-LIABILITY：穿仓事件，用户发生穿仓时，推送此事件。
+LIABILITY: When the account reaches a negative balance, the system will push this event.

-UNLIABILITY：解除穿仓，归还所有负债后，仓位恢复到EFFECTIVE状态时，推送此事件
+UNLIABILITY: When all the liabilities is repaid and the position returns to “EFFECTIVE” status, the system will push this event.

 <aside class="spacer4"></aside>
 <aside class="spacer2"></aside>